Soezdemir23/tic-tac-toe/README.md

 The typing and the atomicity that I tried to adhere helped me to test and improve every part of the game.

-And tho I tried to implement the Minimax algorithm, I realized that I lacked experience and knowledge
+And tho I tried to implement the Minimax algorithm, I realized that I lacked experience and knowledge and had to cope for now with using random numbers.

 ## What did I manage to implement?
 + mobile layout for almost any given device on microsoft edge's device emulation except